 Take note this recipe does call for parboiling and peeling the tomatoes before cooking the sauce, which is easy.
 It just takes a few minutes and then voila… before you know it, you are cooking your sauce and the house smells insanely delicious.
 Here’s to all the smells and tastes you will get from this recipe.

-- Pour 1/2 an ounce (1 tbsp.) of the olive oil into a skillet.
+Pour one ounce (2 Tbsp.) of the olive oil into a skillet.
 I like using my 11″ by 2″ All-Clad French Skillet only because I can squeeze in all those extra tomatoes.

-- Place your tomatoes, cut side up into the skillet and scrap all the tomato juices off of your cutting board onto the cut tomatoes.
+Place your tomatoes, cut side up into the skillet…it’s okay to stack the tomatoes if you run out of room.
+Then scrap all the tomato juices off your cutting board onto the cut tomatoes.

-- Sprinkle the sugar, salt and black pepper, sliced garlic and basil over the tomatoes.
+Sprinkle the sugar, salt, black pepper, sliced garlic, and basil over the tomatoes.
 The more garlic and basil the merrier.

-- Taste and add more salt and pepper if necessary.
+Taste and if necessary, add more salt and pepper.

-- Add your cooked pasta into the skillet and toss lightly.
+If you are adding cooked pasta to the skillet do so at this time and toss lightly.
 Transfer to a serving bowl.

 Enjoy with your favorite pasta.
 I for one am a bit picky when it comes to pasta.
 We have found a delightful pasta called Grano Armando, which is imported form Italy.
 Unfortunately, you can’t buy this pasta in regular grocery stores.
 We purchase it in Utica, NY, at an Italian delicatessen called Roma Sausages and Deli or check out amazon.com.